Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Performance Evaluation Using Synthetic Data

-We perform numerical experiments to evaluate the performance of the RKLD-MTWF and the RKLD-GTWF algorithms, in the presence of \emph{additive} noise and outliers.
-We compare the outcomes of these algorithms with those of the median-TWF\footnote{https://github.com/hubevan/Median-TWF} and median-RWF algorithms in \cite{zhang2016reshaped}.
+We performed numerical experiments to evaluate the performance of the RKLD-MTWF and the RKLD-GTWF algorithms, in the presence of \emph{additive} noise and outliers.
+In these experiments, we used the CDP model and a real unknown, $\x \in \mathcal{N}(0,\mathbf{I})$.
+We compared the outcomes of our algorithms with those of the median-TWF\footnote{https://github.com/hubevan/Median-TWF} and median-RWF algorithms in \cite{zhang2016reshaped}.